Douglas DC-3: Operational history

 After the war, thousands of cheap ex-military DC-3s became available for civilian use.
 Cubana de Aviación became the first Latin American airline to offer a scheduled service to Miami when it started its first scheduled international service from Havana in 1945 with a DC-3.
 Cubana used DC-3s on some domestic routes well into the 1960s.

 Douglas developed an improved version, the Super DC-3, with more power, greater cargo capacity, and an improved wing, but with surplus aircraft available for cheap, they failed to sell well in the civilian aviation market.
 Only five were delivered, three of them to Capital Airlines.
 The U.S. Navy had 100 of its early R4Ds converted to Super DC-3 standard during the early 1950s as the Douglas R4D-8/C-117D.
-The last U.S. Navy C-117 was retired July 12, 1976.
+The last U.S. Navy C-117 was retired on July 12, 1976.
 The last U.S. Marine Corps C-117, serial 50835, was retired from active service during June 1982.
 Several remained in service with small airlines in North and South America in 2006.

 The United States Forest Service used the DC-3 for smoke jumping and general transportation until the last example was retired in December 2015.

 A number of aircraft companies attempted to design a "DC-3 replacement" over the next three decades (including the very successful Fokker F27 Friendship), but no single type could match the versatility, rugged reliability, and economy of the DC-3.
-It remained a significant part of air transport systems well into the 1970s.
+While newer airliners soon replaced it on longer high-capacity routes, it remained a significant part of air transport systems well into the 1970s as a regional airliner before being replaced by early regional jets.